College Hall, London

 College Hall is a fully catered hall of residence of the University of London.
 It is situated on Malet Street in the Bloomsbury district of central London.
 It is an intercollegiate hall, and as such provides accommodation for full-time students at constituent colleges and institutions of the University, including King's College, University College, Queen Mary, the London School of Economics and the School of Oriental and African Studies amongst others.

 History

-The hall was established in 1882 in Byng Place to cater for female students.
+The hall was established in 1882 in Byng Place to cater for female students, primarily at UCL and the London School of Medicine for Women.
 It was co-founded by educationalist and suffragist Annie Leigh Browne, Mary Stewart Kilgour, Mary Browne (Lady Lockyer) and Henrietta Müller.
 The first Principal was Eleanor Grove, who arranged for lease of the house in Byng Place, assisted by Rosa Morison; the pair volunteered to take the posts with no salary.

-College Hall was incorporated into the University of London in 1910.
+The hall was incorporated in 1886 as College Hall London, and was recognised as a hall of residence by the University of London in 1910.
 It moved to nearby Malet Street in 1932.
-College Hall provides 357 rooms to women and men.
+The hall was used as a club for overseas armed forces during World War II, under lease to the Victoria League, and was heavily damaged by bombing in April 1941.
+The corporation of the hall was wound up in 1965, with control passing to the University of London.